 Large Stu dies Action # RDN Resource Requirements Brief Description What's Involved Lead Department AAP Priority 5.4.b 3 Explore the role of agriculture in supplying carbon credits and supporting carbon storage techniques.
 Develop a pilot carbon sequestration incentive program that helps the RDN reduce its carbon footprint and meet Bill 27 requirements.
 Reinvest carbon credits back into agriculture.
 Hire a consultant to conduct a study.
 Coordinate the project.
 Energy and Sustainability Medium 5.5.b 3 Encourage the development of on-farm energy production programs, which give producers the power to assess and plan renewable energy options for their farms.
 Investigate what information currently exists If there is a need, write an RFP and Hire a consultant to prepare a renewable on farm energy guidebook.
 Energy and Sustainability High 7.4.e 3 Consider developing Integrated Storm water Management Plans (ISMPs) in watersheds that drain agricultural areas.
-Meet with the Ministry of Agriculture and Agricultural Land Water Services High 8.1.c 3 Investigate the feasibility of implementing flood control strategies for farmland located in flood areas.
-Gather Planning Medium
+Meet with the Ministry of Agriculture and Water Services High 8.1.c 3 Investigate the feasibility of implementing flood control strategies for farmland located in flood areas.
+Gather information and research the issue and develop potential options.
+Further action depends on what is determined through initial investigation.
+Planning Medium

-Draft Agricultural Area Plan Implementation 2014 - 2016 Action Plan
+Draft Agricultural Area P Plan Implementation 2014 - 2016 Action Plan